This site is best experienced on a laptop or desktop.

 • ·Reverse polarity protection, LED indicator and on/off switch

-• ·65 mm x 40 mm PCB with ground plane, mitred corners and DRC-clean design
+• ·65 mm x 40 mm PCB laid out in Proteus with ground plane, mitred corners and DRC-clean design

 • ·Validated across Proteus simulation, dual-supply breadboard, single-supply breadboard and PCB